About the MacroView Provisioning Tool

 - Enter the URL of the location you want the site to be located.
 For the purposes of this guide, enter the URL of the site collection you provisioned in Step 2 above.

-- Enter the Title you wish to give to your new site.
+- Enter a Title for your new site.
 This title will be displayed in the SharePoint browser and MacroView tree view.

 - Enter the URL part for your new site.
 This will be appended to the URL of the parent site and will form the direct URL link to your new site after you create it.